 How does nursing licensure relate to online programs?

 Licensure is regulated at the state level, so students should verify that a program meets their state’s board of nursing requirements.
-Graduates pursuing RN or APRN credentials must pass the NCLEX-RN or national certification exams for their specialty.
+Graduates pursuing RN credentials must pass the NCLEX-RN exam, which has an average first-time pass rate of approximately 87% for BSN graduates (NCSBN, 2024).
+APRN candidates must pass national certification exams for their specialty.

 What coursework is common in online nursing programs?